_edited.jpg)

 Multiple Changes

-Of the original four ideas, I didn't like the demon woman.
-She was too dark and Aethel had that brooding loner thing covered.
-Secondly, I changed my approach of what a demon was so her origins didn't work.
-The second was this man searching for vengeance.
-That went nowhere in the original draft, so I ended up cutting him out completely.
+Of the original four ideas, the author didn't like the demon woman.
+She was too dark and Aethel had that brooding loner concept covered.
+Secondly, the was an alteration concerning the origins of a demon which eliminated her origin story.
+The second was a man searching for vengeance.
+That went nowhere in the original draft, that story was cut completely.
 Although...
-The scene of Henry meeting with a group of vampire hunters and being hunted himself at the end of Crystal of Air, all of that was from the original draft involving these cut scenes of a man seeking vengeance.
+The scene of Henry meeting with a group of vampire hunters and being attacked at the end of Crystal of Air, all of that was from the original draft involving these cut scenes of a man trying to get revenge.
 So, not all was lost from that story arc.

-I needed a fourth element and so I thought of a love story involving a vampire woman, harking back that original older concept involving a female vampire in the group of supernatural beings.
-Her with a normal, vanilla type guy struggling to keep up with all of these fantastic elements felt ideal.
-That and I wanted more romance in my novels and this was going get pretty dark.
+There was a need for a fourth element and so the author thought of a love story involving a vampire woman, linking to the second of two older concepts that had a female vampire in the group of supernatural beings.
+Her with a normal, vanilla type guy struggling to keep up with all of these fantastic elements felt ideal way to introduce the audience to this mystical world through his eyes.

-Going into the story I had every plan for it to be a good versus evil story but during writing, I realized that the solution would not be that easy and that's how the story evolved.
-Also, I didn't know a lot about that world such as how spirits worked, spiritual energy, what the four Quaternity were like and how they functioned in larger society, all of that was a bit of mystery to me.
+The author had every intention for it to be a good versus evil story, but during the creation of the narrative, he realized that the solution would not be that easy and that's how the narrative evolved.
+Also, he hadn't worked out the details concerning how spirits worked, spiritual energy, what the four Quaternity were like and how they functioned in larger society.
+All of that was a bit of mystery as he began writing the novel.
+It was a learn as you go experience.

-The story became theraputic, finding hope in a dark chapter in human history that was my life at the time.
+The story became therapeutic, finding hope in a dark chapter in human history that was life at the time.
+As the series has continued, the ongoing question of, how does one save the modern world?
+So far, the answer is just out of reach.

 Easter Eggs and Inspiration